You are here

 Up to 100x more filtration than standard HEPA

-The Cleanroom H13 features 60 square feet (surface area) of IQAir’s HyperHEPA H13 micro-pleat filtration media with solvent-free separators.
+The Cleanroom H13 features 81 square feet or 7.5 m2 (surface area) of IQAir’s HyperHEPA H13 micro-pleat filtration media with solvent-free separators.
 IQAir’s HyperHEPA filtration is proven to stop the smallest, most harmful particles in the air all the way down to 0.003 microns – the smallest particles that exist.
 That includes viruses, bacteria, pollution particles and other contaminants.
 IQAir uses nanofiber technology and innovative design to stop particles up to 100x smaller than what conventional HEPA air filters are capable of.

 Certified before it leaves the factory